China virus protests hit Hong Kong after mainland rallies

 “Facts have fully proved that each version of the prevention and control plan has withstood the test of practice,” a People’s Daily commentator wrote.

-Protests have also occurred in Guangzhou near Hong Kong, Chengdu and Chongqing in the southwest and Nanjing in the east, according witnesses and videos on social media.
+Protests also have occurred in Guangzhou near Hong Kong, Chengdu and Chongqing in the southwest, and Nanjing in the east, according to witnesses and video on social media.

 Most protesters have complained about excessive restrictions, but some turned their anger at Xi, China's most powerful leader since at least the 1980s.
 In a video that was verified by The Associated Press, a crowd in Shanghai on Saturday chanted, “Xi Jinping!
 Step down!
 CCP!
 Step down!”